ionutu28/repo-proiect/README.md

 **Description:**
 I developed an autonomous robot using Arduino Uno and ultrasonic sensors, capable of detecting and avoiding obstacles.
 Its behavior is managed through C++ algorithms, combining creative solutions with modern technology to optimize navigation in unknown environments.

+**Context:**
+This project was developed to explore embedded systems, sensor-based navigation, and the interaction between software and hardware in robotics applications.

+**Problem it solves:**
+The robot provides a simple autonomous navigation solution for unknown environments, showing how sensors and programmed logic can be used to improve mobility and obstacle detection.

 **Technologies:** [Arduino]
 🔗 [https://robotlk.com/how-to-make-arduino-obstacle-avoiding-robot/]